It’s not just you. We’re all socially awkward now.

 Not necessarily.
 Our new reality isn’t the same as life before covid-19; it’s an in-between stage, a collective adolescence of sorts.
 We’ve changed.
 The world has, too.
 “What is awkward is that different people have different rules,” says Dave Nadelberg, founder of the “Mortified” podcast and stage shows that feature embarrassing childhood stories.
 “Everyone says they care about covid safety, but everybody has a different definition.
 People are appalled if you’re too restrictive or permissive.
 As the world is opening up, that tension is a little stronger.”

-The freshly vaxxed vibe resembles a middle school dance: We’re eager to be with others, but don’t know quite how to act.
-And our dance moves have aged terribly.
+This stage of the pandemic resembles a middle school dance: We’re eager to be with others, but don’t know quite how to act.
+Our dance moves have aged terribly.
 “We’ve been sitting around in our sweatpants and not showering for a year.
 We have to now worry about bad breath and all the things that Zoom conference calls insulated us from,” Nadelberg adds.

+As high vaccination rates meet dangerous variants and breakthrough infections, it’s hard to find the right rhythm.
+People’s ideas about what’s safe and what’s risky are constantly shifting.

 At the beginning of the pandemic, says Ty Tashiro, a psychologist and author of “Awkward: The Science of Why We’re Socially Awkward and Why That’s Awesome,” discomfort over social distancing or Zoom etiquette was often outweighed by the pervasive fear and anxiety surrounding catching or spreading the novel coronavirus.
 “Now the awkwardness gets to stand on its own.”